smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 optimize and felt we had done enough.

 The next set of optimizations would have been rewriting our parser and the ``TryParse`` method.
-Digging into our parser would have been a large undertaking.
-Instead we wrapped up our changes and shipped.
+This was larger than we could have take on and so instead we wrapped up our changes and shipped.

 <span id="ext-12-hindsight"></span>